RafaLopesMelo/interpreter-in-go/notes.md

 A production-ready lexer should also attach the line number, column-number and filename to a token.
 It's useful to print better error messages, indicating exactly where the error is.

 The words that look like identifiers but aren't since they're part of the language are called keywords.

+Is not the lexer's job to tell if some piece of code makes sense, works or contains errors.
+Its only job is to transform the source code into a sequence of tokens.

+The difficulty of parsing different languages often comes down to how far you have to peek ahead or (or look backwards) in the source code to make sense of it.